-Figure 2.
-Adapted of Design Science methodology model Peffers et al. (2020)
+Figure 2:-Adapted from the Design Science methodology model by Peffers et al. (2020)

 - 1. Problem identification and motivation: Clear definition of the problem to be solved. - 2.
 Objectives of a solution: Specification of the expected results when implementing the solution. - 3.
-Design and development: Creation and construction of the designed solution.

-- 4. Demonstration: Testing and validation of the solution. - 5.
+Design and development: Creation and construction of the designed solution. - 4.
+Demonstration: Testing and validation of the solution. - 5.
 Evaluation: Analysis of the effectiveness of the implemented solution. - 6.
 Communication: Dissemination of the obtained results.